ID1010TERROR/Logic-Study/Logic.md

-#Rules of Inference
-In logic a rule of inference is a logical form consisting of a fucntion which takes premises, analyzes their syntax and returns a conclusion or conclusions.

-##Terms

-###Symbols
-> ~ = not

-> ^ = and

-> v = or

-> --> = If then/Implies

-> ∴ = Therefore

-###Syllogism
-A Syllogism is a type of logical argument which applies deductive reasoning to reach a conclusion based on two or more propositions which are stated and assumed to be true.
+Below are my self-study notes in the realm of logic.

+#Overview
+Logic is the study of **Correct Reasoning** in that it attempts to use a set of principles governing the validity of a given argument or set of arguments.
+This includes the use of **Truth Tables**, **Binary Operators**, **Syllogisms**, etc to determine the validity of a given argument.

+#Terms

+###Statements
+Sentences (AKA **Premises**) that are either True or False but not both.
+For example:

+> 1 is an odd number

+> 3 is an even number

+The first statement is True, while the second statement is False

+###Logical Operations
+Statements can be combined or modified using Logical Operations via Logical Operators such as NOT, AND, OR, XOR, etc.

 ###Deductive Reasoning
 The process of reasoning from one or more premises(statements) to reach a logically certain conclusion.

-###Inductive Reasoning
-The process of reasoning in which the premises are said to supply strong evidence for the truth of a conclusion.
-Dealing more with the probability that a given outcome is true.

-###Abductive Reasoning
-A form of logical inference which goes from an observation to a theory, which explains the observation.

 ###Valid
-An argument is said to be "Valid" if it is impossible for its premises to be true while it's conclusion is false, meaning if the conclusion must be true, if the premises are true.
+An argument is said to be "Valid" if it is impossible for its premises to be true while it's conclusion is false, meaning the conclusion must be true, if the premises are true.

 ###Sound
 An argument is said to be "Sound" if it is valid AND the premises are true.
 An argument can be Valid without being sound for example: